 There is already huge demand for Science, Technology, Engineering and Maths (STEM) skills, knowledge and capability in Scotland’s economy today, with occupations relying on STEM ranging from engineering and medicine to design and tourism.

 That’s why the SNP are committed to delivering high quality STEM education and training across the education system.
 Here’s just some of what we’re doing.

-We’ll ensure that by 2020 every Scottish school is working with a STEM partner from the private, public or third sectors.
+By 2020, we will ensure that every Scottish school is working with a STEM partner from the private, public or third sectors.

-Scotland’s colleges and universities are increasing the number of STEM-related courses and places they are providing; STEM places are being prioritised in Modern Apprenticeships.
-And we’re supporting colleges to develop STEM strategies too.
+Scotland’s colleges and universities are increasing the number of STEM-related courses and places they are providing, and we are supporting colleges to develop STEM strategies too.

-3. We’re working to get more STEM graduates into teaching.
+👨🏫 We’re working to get more STEM teachers into the profession.

-We will build on our successful STEM recruitment campaign, and we’re providing new, quicker, routes into the teaching profession for individuals who have a STEM background.
-For example, £400,000 from the Transition Training Fund is being used to enable 20 oil and gas workers to bring their skills and expertise into STEM teaching in the Aberdeen area.
+We will build on our successful STEM recruitment campaign, and we are providing new, quicker, routes into the teaching profession for individuals interested in teaching STEM subjects.

 We’ve also provided funding of almost £50,000 to Equate Scotland for their Women Returners Project, which supports women with STEM qualifications back into the STEM sector after periods of absence from paid employment.

 - Scotland: creating the jobs of the future